Group fairness in dynamic refugee assignment: Numerical Experiments and Practical Implications

 We define three scenarios: \textsc{NL-Age} and \textsc{NL-Edu} where groups in the Netherlands are defined by either \emph{age} or \emph{education level}, and \textsc{US-CoO} where groups in the US are defined by \emph{country of origin}.
 In the \textsc{NL-Age} scenario, age is segmented into $10$ brackets, whereas cases in the \textsc{NL-Edu} scenario fall into one of seven groups based on educational attainment and degrees earned.
 When referring to the groups, we index them in increasing order of their size for \textsc{US-CoO}, and in increasing order of their age and education level for \textsc{NL-Age} and \textsc{NL-Edu}, respectively.
 As some cases consist of multiple individuals, we use the age/education level of the primary applicant to categorize each case into a group.
 These group definitions were chosen for both illustrative purposes and based on their importance to our partner organizations, though our approaches apply beyond these specific ones.
 Table \ref{tab:group-stats} provides summary statistics on the arrivals and locations.
+We note that the \textsc{US-CoO} has some very small groups (of size 1, see Table \ref{tab:group-stats}) and thus is of particular interest for comparing ABP and CBP.

 Our numerical results are displayed over 50 bootstrapped samples $\bomega_1,\ldots, \bomega_{50}$ drawn i.i.d. from the empirical distribution of 2016 arrivals.
 However, to illustrate the performance of our methods on real-world, non-stationary data, we also backtest them on 2016 arrivals in the order in which they occurred, with our algorithms only using information that was available at the start of 2016 (Appendix \ref{app:real-world}).
 Implementation details of all online algorithms can be found in Appendix \ref{app:emp-setup}.